OCamlPro/owi/example/README.md

            Generate a binary format file (.wasm) from a text format file (.wat)

+       zig [OPTION]… [ARG]…
+           Compile a Zig file to Wasm and run the symbolic interpreter on it

 COMMON OPTIONS
        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of auto,